lohikrme/Embedded-Programming/Distributed-Software/readme.md

 -   -h = '(host's/server's) ip address to send messages'
 -   -p = '(host's/server's) port to send messages'
 -   -m = 'Content of the message, max 1000 bytes.
+If put @ at the beginning, it is a link to text file.
 -   -t = 'Timeout and after time has passed assume udp packet is lost.

+Example use (remember, you can use docker inspect <container_name> to find out an ip address of server)

+-   ./client -h 172.20.0.2 -p 12700 -m "Halloween is the greatest celebration of year!" -t 5
+-   ./client -h 172.20.0.3 -p 12700 -m "@./data/lotr-story.txt" -t 5